Ashover Light Railway: Stations and halts

 Clay Cross and Egstow An open-fronted wooden shelter with the manager's office on one side, and a room which was intended a parcels office, but was actually used as a general storeroom on the other.
 The station was the only one on the line that had electric lighting.
-It had had an unusually large nameboard (10 ft by 3 ft) which stood on the single low platform.
+It had had an unusually large 10 by 3 ft nameboard which stood on the single low platform.

 Chesterfield Road was situated just before the large bridge over the Chesterfield to Derby road.
 It had a small wooden shelter, and was accessed by a flight of steps down to the road.
 It was one of the busier stations on the line because buses passed at half-hourly intervals.
 In 1940, the wooden shelter was destroyed in a gale, and the pieces were used to construct a small store-shed at the back of the Clay Cross locomotive shed.

 Holmgate Halt had a siding capable of holding around six wagons.
 It was provided with a small wooden shelter and a telephone box.

 Springfield Halt consisted of nothing more than a nameboard at a point where the line was crossed by a footpath.

 Clay Lane Halt had a wooden shelter and a telephone box.
 It was located about a quarter of a mile from the main street in Clay Cross, near the Royal Oak public house.
 The points were laid for a siding, but this was never built, due to meagre goods traffic.
 Despite this, passenger traffic was initially good.

-Stretton provided the interchange with the London Midland and Scottish Railway.
+Stretton provided the interchange with the London, Midland and Scottish Railway.
 It had a wooden shelter, with a goods office and a telephone box.
-The loop-line at Stretton was used as accommodation for connecting trains.
+The loop line at Stretton was used as accommodation for connecting trains.
 The timetables with the main line did not always coincide, and ALR trains sometimes had to wait for nearly half an hour.
 The loop line was removed in the 1940s.